1. Common understanding

 5. Proper behaviour in the Temple

-• Please do not point your feet toward any Buddha statue or monk.
+• Please do not point your feet toward any Buddha statue or a monk.

-• Please sit with your feet behind you and knees near each other (virasana, seiza or with knees bent and feet to one side, i.e. bharadvajasana).
-During meditation, you can sit cross legged.
+• Please sit with your feet behind you, i.e., kneeling, (virasana, seiza) or with knees bent and your feet to one side.
+During meditation, you can sit cross legged, in lotus, or in the Burmese meditation position.

-• You may bring a cushion to sit on.
+• You may bring your own cushion to sit on, although we do supply them at the temple.

 • Please dress properly (see dress code).